robtweed/node-mdbm/README.md

 In order to use node-mdbm you'll need to have a Linux system with the GT.M (Mumps) database installed and also:

-- M/DB (latest version from the repository: robtweed/mdb)
+- M/DB (latest version from the repository: *robtweed/mdb*)
-- M/DB:Mumps (latest version from the repository: robtweed/mdb)
+- M/DB:Mumps (latest version from the repository: *robtweed/mdb*)
-- Apache and our m_apache gateway.
+- Apache and our *m_apache* gateway.

-For more information on GT.M, see http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm
+For more information on GT.M, see [http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm](http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm)

 In fact, the easiest way to get a test system going is to use Mike Clayton's M/DB installer which will create you a fully-working Mumps environment within a few minutes.
-You'll then just need to update M/DB and M/DB:Mumps and install node.js and node-mdbm.
+You'll then just need to update M/DB and M/DB:Mumps and install Node.js and node-mdbm.

 For example, to create an M/DB Appliance using Amazon EC2: